Modern Māori Architecture

 In recent years, many buildings created for and by Māori have specified Abodo timber for cladding, screening, ceilings and interior wall linings.
 Aside from referencing the traditional use of wood in Māori buildings, this is also due to a wish for high levels of sustainability and a reduced environmental footprint in Māori buildings, a movement that is led by indigenous cultures around the world.

-Vulcan timber ticks these boxes, being a carbon negative product from Forest Stewardship Council® (FSC®) certified forests, with Red List Free and Declare certifications.
+Vulcan timber ticks these boxes, storing more carbon than is used in its production and sourced from Forest Stewardship Council® (FSC®) certified forests, with Red List Free and Declare certifications.
 Its finishes are also nature derived, with many, such as silicate, designed to silver off over time, leaving the beauty of the natural wood grain intact.

 Buildings such as Te Ara a Tāwhaki in Otaki and Kōtukutuku Papakāinga in Auckland take the traditional aesthetic of the marae (meeting house) and various whare (buildings) into the modern day, with contemporary interpretations of cross hatched kowhaiwhai (painted scroll ornamentation commonly used on meeting house rafters) patterning and woven textures created using Abodo Vulcan fins and screening.